tscott-au/node-red-node-cf-cloudant/README.md

 When getting documents by id, the `payload` will be the desired `_id` value.
 For `search indexes`, the query should follow the format `indexName:value`.

+Errors are returned via node.error(err, msg) calls and can be caught by Catch nodes present on the same tab, msg objects are returned and available to the Catch nodes.
+Additional database error details are added to msg.dbError.

 Authors
 -------